- Date :

 by Dan Jordan

-It doesn't really matter what your personal opinion is on who created us and our beautiful beasts but whom ever did why in the world would they design a creature that wears a fur coat, eats prey that wear fur coats but can not digest fur!?
-The answer is they wouldn’t.
+It doesn't really matter what your personal opinion is on who created us and our beautiful beasts, but whomever did, why in the world would they design a creature that wears a fur coat, eats prey that wear fur coats but can not digest fur!?

 So then what's up with this wheezing and hacking and coughing?
 Not to mention the lovely feeling when you are walking to the washroom in the middle of the night and you step on that squishy mess that seeps up between your toes :(

-Many cats including large wild cats get fur balls but the major differences are how often, their the ability to evacuate them and do they cause them stress, discomfort or “ dis-ease”…
+Many cats including large wild cats get fur balls, but the major differences are how often, their the ability to evacuate them, and if they cause them stress, discomfort or “disease”…

-If your cat is plagued by fur balls then more often than not he or she is over shedding.
-This can be caused by many things like excessive bathing, allergies, fleas, hormone imbalances, medications, stress…but in my experience the number one reason is not feeding s species appropriate diet.
+If your cat is plagued by fur balls, then more than likely he or she is over shedding.
+This can be caused by many things, such as:

-Next, get yourself an awesome digestive enzyme and a pre and probiotic… add it you your cats canned food each time he or she eats.
-This will help to assist with your cats ability to digest and easily move the fur he or she is consuming.
+Next, get yourself an awesome digestive enzyme and a pre and probiotic… add it to your cat's canned food each time he or she eats.
+This will help to assist with your cat's ability to digest and easily move the fur he or she is consuming.

-Allowing your cat to eat like a cat can make their life so much happier and healthier - not to mention less stress for you!
+Allowing your cat to eat like a cat can make their life so much happier and healthier - not to mention less stressful for you!